cambridge-ceu/csd3/systems/software.md

 EOL
 ```

+The module is made visible through environment variable MODULEPATH.
 Note that there will be permission issue for a user, however.

 ## gcc